JoaoGesser/JoaoGesser/README.md

 Be very welcome to my profile on github :)

-- 🔭 I'm currently working on an ambitious data migration project.
+- 🔭 I'm currently working as a team lead.
 Doing it from the creation of sprints, team management and software architecture.
 It's been very challenging and fun
 - 🌱 I'm currently studying project structure more focused on java and go lang
 - 📫 How to reach me: peperomildo@gmail.com
 - ⚡ Fun fact: The Matrix is real